 Tractor trailers haul the types of goods that we typically think of when we talk about the trucking industry.
 They carry things like furniture, packages, building materials, produce and other tangible items.
-The cargo in a tractor trailer is typically solid and as long as the truck is packed properly the load is quite stable.
+The cargo in a tractor trailer is typically solid and, as long as the truck is packed properly, the load is quite stable.
 Obviously, there is the possibility of further injury in an accident if the contents of the tractor trailer are dislodged and fall onto the roadway.
-However, even if that does occur, the cargo from a tractor trailer typically is not in liquid form, and can often be removed with relative ease.
+However, even if that does occur, the cargo from a tractor trailer is typically not in liquid form, and can often be removed with relative ease.
 Further, regular cargo is usually visible on the road way and other drivers will at least have the opportunity to avoid colliding with it.

 Unlike the cargo an 18-wheeler hauls, the cargo in a tanker truck is fluid and often less stable.
 Tanker trucks transport fluids of all types, from something as harmless as milk to materials as dangerous as corrosive chemicals, oil, and gas.
-Because they are in liquid form, the contents of a tanker truck can slosh around causing a shift in the truck’s center of gravity.
+Because they are in liquid form, the contents of a tanker truck can slosh around, causing a shift in the truck's center of gravity.
 This shift can make it difficult for the driver to maintain control when making turns or maneuvering through traffic.

-If a tanker truck hauling liquid cargo is in an accident and the tank ruptures, or is compromised in any way, the liquid cargo could spill out onto the roadway increasing the possibility of injury, not only from the crash itself, but from the spill of the hazardous cargo.
+If a tanker truck hauling liquid cargo is in an accident and the tank ruptures, or is compromised in any way, the liquid cargo could spill out onto the roadway, increasing the possibility of injury, not only from the crash itself, but from the spill of the hazardous cargo.
 The spillage can injure the passengers in a vehicle, as well as the tanker truck, through exposure to toxic fumes or corrosive chemicals.

 Why accidents with trucks carrying hazardous materials are different than other truck accident.

-An attorney will help you by proving you’re injured and that the accident wasn’t your fault.
-The opposing attorneys and their insurance carriers always claim that you could have avoided the accident entirely, or at least done something “smarter” to avoid the injuries or deaths endured.
+An attorney will help you by proving you're injured and that the accident wasn't your fault.
+The opposing attorneys and their insurance carriers will always claim that you could have avoided the accident entirely, or at least done something "smarter" to avoid the injuries or deaths endured.
 It never ceases to amaze us when we see the lengths to which defendants will go to invent reasons why our victims are actually in the wrong, even as they languish in pain from their losses.

-Industry Rules and Regulations for Trucks Carrying Hazardous Materials.
+Industry Rules and Regulations for Trucks Carrying Hazardous Materials

 - Types of materials that can be transported through a certain area because of the population density